mmaao/m-rtech/source/files/sensors.rst

 Sensors
 #######

-ROBOTONT uses a Realsense D435 3D camera, which provides a regular camera feed and a depth sensor.
+Robotont uses a Realsense D435 3D camera, which provides a regular camera feed and a depth sensor.

 The camera feed is launched automatically when the robot is turned on.

 Displaying the camera feed
 --------------------------

 #.
-Establish an ssh connection between the robot and the user PC as shown here: :ref:`connecting-remotely`
+Establish an ssh connection between the robot and the PC as shown here: :ref:`connecting-remotely`

-#. **On the user PC** display the feed on RViz
+#. **On the PC** display the feed on RViz

    .. code-block:: bash